remiliacorp/remi-docs/content/projects/02-remilia_cards.md

 ---
-Title: "Remilia Cards"
+title: "Remilia Cards"
-Order: 1
+order: 1
 ---

 Ome Onno will produce a series of trading cards sold as collectable NFTs in a fictional card game inspired by Magic: The Gathering's game-breaking meta exploit community.